-In early May, 1940, 50 Whermacht divisions moved through the Ardennes and behind the Allied lines.
+In early May 1940, 50 Wehrmacht divisions moved through the Ardennes and behind the Allied lines.

 With lightning speed, they encircled and trapped the Allied forces, caroling the last pocket of resistance at Dunkirk.

-By the 28th of May, over 400,000 Allied troops were trapped at Dunkirk, waiting for an evacuation that may never come, whilst the Axis forces closed the net.
+By May 28th, over 400,000 Allied troops were trapped at Dunkirk, waiting for an evacuation that may never come, whilst the Axis forces closed the net.